Taylor-eOS/txt-to-epub/README.md

 This script takes blocks of text from an input TXT file and wraps them into EPUB.
 It is a lightweight tool, written by an amateur, with a chatbot.
-The script structures chapters and adds metadata and a cover image.
+The script structures chapters and adds metadata and a cover image.\
+The current state of the project is that it works, but doesn't nest chapters or superscript footnote references.
+The resulting files will be readable, but a little crude.

 ### How to Use `txt-to-epub`
 1. **Pre-process the Text**: The input needs to be in a particular format, which can be extracted from PDF using [maual-classifier](https://github.com/Taylor-eOS/manual-classifier).

 2. Before running the main script, use `pre_processing.py` to combine the blocks properly.
-(This was tested on particular files, and might have issues with some input formats.)
+(This was tested on particular files, and might need adaptation with some input formats.)
    ```bash
    python pre_processing.py input.txt
    ```